 Five startups finish their time inside Morgan Stanley's Multicultural Innovation Lab by pitching to a packed room of investors.

-“We are going to change the game for multicultural and women entrepreneurs,” Carla Harris, a Vice-chairman at Morgan Stanley, told the founders of five startups in July, as she welcomed the first cohort for the firm’s Multicultural Innovation Lab.
+“We are going to change the game for multicultural and women entrepreneurs,” Carla Harris, a Vice-chairman at Morgan Stanley, told the founders of five startups in July, as she welcomed the first cohort for the firm’s Morgan Stanley Inclusive Ventures Lab.
 By November, they were pitching to a room packed with investors; evidence enough that the game is already changing.

 “There are customers, investors and supporters all in one room.
 It’s phenomenal,” says Lisa Skeete-Tatum, CEO of Landit, one of five startups, of the November pitch day.
 “This is a great stage for us, as a young startup.”